Cumberland Gap NHP, KentuckyHistorical & Cultural Sites

 Visiting With Kids

-• **Wildlife Viewing:** Encourage kids to look for wildlife.
-The park is home to deer, wild turkeys, and various bird species.
+• Wildlife Viewing: Encourage kids to look for wildlife.
+The park is home to deer, beaver, fox, bobcat, bear, and over 150 species of birds.
+Remind them to keep a safe distance from all wildlife.

 FAQ